IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/dubbing.md

 #### English - Chinese

 In this task, we are adding a new language direction for dubbing, English-Chinese.
-We will be providing training and test sets by TBD.
+In collaboration with subtitle task, we will use English videos as described [here](https://iwslt.org/2023/subtitling#development-and-evaluation-data) as dev and test sets.

 In order to make the shared task approachable for small academic teams, we will have a constrained setting in which participants may use only the official data listed above and may not use any pretrained models.